renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! tip
-    If you'd like to validate your proposed `later` schedule before updating your `renovate.json`, you can use [this CodePen](https://codepen.io/rationaltiger24/full/ZExQEgK) to do so.
+    To validate your `later` schedule before updating your `renovate.json`, you can use [this CodePen](https://codepen.io/rationaltiger24/full/ZExQEgK).

 ## semanticCommitScope